dowodenum/supybot-plugins/Tarot/README.md

 ## Deck

 A 78-card Marseilles deck which can be manually shuffled with the !shuffle command, or set to shuffle automatically after each draw with the autoShuffle config setting.
 The !draw X command displays the top X cards, removing them from the deck (unless autoShuffle is set).
 When the last card is drawn, the deck is automatically shuffled, but this is rare because you probably won't be using 78 cards in a single spread.
+Also available is a reversal configuration paramter, allowing cards to be randomly drawn upside-down.
+This occurs at the time of draw, not at the time of shuffle.

 ## Thanks